MrFerry6/GrupomaniaSocial/README.md

+• Build a Full-Stack solution.
+A social media web site, created for a fictitious company.
+This solution permit creates new users that can read post, marking off unread, create news posts, response them and upload multimedia content.
+Front-End was created using React and Bootstrap to generate a dynamical and interactive interface.
+Node and Express to manage a secured Back-End that implement CRUD operations in a relational MySql DB managed by MySql Workbench and Sequelize OMR models to transcript data.

 -SETUP PROJECT FILES:
 -At the folder that the project will install, click Git Bash Here at the contextual menu.
 -At the console type: